rbisdorff/Digraph3/docSphinx/tutorial.rst

     :align: center

     Heatmap of mormed deciles rating

+In this preciser *deciles* rating, decision actions *a1001* and *a1010* are now rated in the *third* decile (D3), respectively in the *fifth* decile (D5).

-In the case of industrial production monitoring problems, where large volumes of historical performance data may be available, it could become interesting to estimate even more precisely the marginal cumulative distribution functions with **dodeciles** or even **centiles**.
-Especially if **tail** rating results, ie distinguishing **very best**, or **very worst** multiple criteria performances, becomes a critical purpose.
+More generally, in the case of industrial production monitoring problems, for instance, where large volumes of historical performance data may be available, it may be of interest to estimate even more precisely the marginal cumulative distribution functions with **dodeciles** or even **centiles**.
+Especially if **tail** rating results, i.e. distinguishing **very best**, or **very worst** multiple criteria performances, becomes a critical purpose.
 Similarly, the *historySize* parameter may be used for monitoring on the fly **unstable** random multiple criteria performance data.

 Back to :ref:`Tutorial-label`